WSG23/yosai_intel_dashboard_fresh/docs/analytics_service.md

 - `get_analytics_from_uploaded_data()` – process files directly
 - `get_analytics_by_source(source)` – dispatch to uploaded, sample or database data
 - `_process_uploaded_data_directly()` – internal helper for uploaded datasets
+-   now streams CSV files in chunks using `pandas.read_csv` to reduce memory usage
 - `summarize_dataframe(df)` – build counts and distributions from a dataframe

 ## Data Flow